jimmymuthoni/Network-Security-System/README.md

-# Network Security System - Phishing Website Detection
+### Network Security System - Phishing Website Detection

-This project is an **AI-powered cybersecurity solution** designed to identify and block phishing websites in real-time.
+This project is an ML-powered cybersecurity solution designed to identify and block phishing websites in real-time.
 It reads phishing and legitimate website data from **MongoDB Atlas**, performs **feature engineering**, trains machine learning models, and exposes a user-friendly **Streamlit interface** for live predictions.

 The system is built with **modular pipelines** for training and testing, enabling easy updates and evaluations on new data.
 It also includes pre-trained model persistence (`model.pkl`, `preprocessing.pkl`) for efficient deployment.

 ---

-# Project Overview
+### Project Overview

 With the increasing number of phishing attacks targeting individuals and organizations, this project provides a **machine learning-based network defense mechanism** that classifies URLs as **phishing** or **legitimate** based on various attributes extracted from the URL and page structure.